 Like most people who are new to the idea of couch surfing, the idea of just rocking up to someone’s home that you’ve never met before can seem daunting.
 However one of the biggest highlights of our 4 months in South America was our experience of staying with our hosts Carlos and Gabriella in Santiago, Chile.
 By staying with locals you get a much better feel for the place you are in and get to be much more a part of the local culture.
 People will surprise you with what they have to offer!

 This site can be a bit hit and miss at times.
 Sometimes there is very little on offer, but we find that if we are going to be staying somewhere for a week or more, then you can get much more for your money on here than what you’d get through a normal booking site.
-What is good though, is that if you sign up through this link then you will get £25 of free travel credit and so will we!
+What is good though, is that if you sign up through this link then you will get £30 of free travel credit and we will get £15!

 This is a really useful tool when you literally have no idea of how to get from one place to another.
 Simply put in the details of your route, and the site will give you all of the different travel options available and the different costs.
 However, sometimes the prices it shows are not completely different in reality so be sure to check around before buying.